TimBeckerAachen/zoomcamp/midterm_project/README.md

 https://www.kaggle.com/mirichoi0218/insurance

 # goal of the midterm project
-The task of the project is to create a model that can predict the personal insurance costs (column: charges) by using the provided features.
+The aim of the project is to create a model that can predict the personal insurance costs (column: charges) by using the provided features.
+The dataset comprises information concerning individuals and their personal insurance cost.
+The model should learn how particular characteristics, e.g., age or bmi, affect the insurance costs.
+A description of the features is given below.

 # description of dataset (columns)
 - age: age of primary beneficiary